vstig/vstig.github.io/_posts/2018-10-16-tree-methods.markdown

 #### Selecting Optimal Split
 Once we have generated all possible splits of our data, we need a decision rule to select the "best" split.
 This rule can take different forms, but in general we are trying to minimize some cost function of our data.
-In the classification context, the cost function is average entropy within leaves across the tree.
+In the classification context, the cost function often takes the form of average entropy within leaves across the tree.
 For regression, which we  are exploring here, we can try to minimize variance of the target variable within groups.
 The goal is to split the data in such a way that the resulting groups are as "similar" as possible (with regards to some specified target variable).

-Suppose we start with some group X and variable y (with variance y_x).
-Then, we can generate different splits of X according to each of the candidate splits identified in the previous section, to get resulting groups X_i and X_j.
+Suppose we start with some group _X_ and variable _y_.
+Then, we can generate various splits of X according to each of the candidate splits identified in the previous section, to get resulting groups _X_i_ and _X_j_.
 For each of these splits, we can calculate a new weighted variance as follows:

 {% highlight python %}